 Isolation is indicated for individuals who have been diagnosed with COVID-19 and need to isolate from others to protect them from possible infection.
-Students who have tested positive for COVID-19 will need to isolate at home or another off-campus location.
+Students and employees who have tested positive for COVID-19 will need to isolate at home or another off-campus location.

 Continuity of Instruction: The College takes its responsibility for continuing to provide instruction to all of its students very seriously.
 Faculty will be prepared to provide virtual/distance learning in situations where students are required to quarantine due to exposure to a positive individual, or who are on isolation due to a positive COVID-19 test.
-Students who provide proof of vaccination to Health Services will not be required to quarantine, and will continue with in-person shop/lab instruction.
+Students who are fully vaccinated and have received a booster, or have completed the primary series of Pfizer or Moderna vaccine in the last 6 months, or have completed the primary series or the J&J vaccine in the last 2 months, will not be required to quarantine in the case of a close exposure to an individual who has test positive, and will be able to remain in their shop or lab.